Pocket/curated-corpus-api/README.md

 # Curated Corpus API

+> [!IMPORTANT]
+> This repo has been moved to [Content's Monorepo](https://github.com/Pocket/content-monorepo/tree/main/servers/prospect-api)

 The Curated Corpus API serves three primary functions:

 1. Allow our editorial team to manage both an approved corpus and a rejected corpus.